amirrajan/survivingtheappstore/manuscript/dev-logs-part-3.md

 broken.
 Pay attention to these "ransom" reviews.
 Because they'll give you insight on what needs to be fixed.

->Magnificent (3 stars): Game but the thieves take too long	Great
+>Magnificent (3 stars): Good game but the thieves take too long	Great
 >game, i read your post about the making of the game and I am very
 >sorry about making a 3 star review, but I spent more than 30 minutes
 >with the thieves.
 I hope they'll go away soon, and the second they do